Part of thefamily

 The hugely successful historical British drama Victoria first aired in the UK in August 2016 and ran until May 2019.
 The series tells the story of the reign of Queen Victoria, from her first few years on the throne through to her courtship and marriage to Prince Albert in later years.

 The opulent Castle Howard in York was actually used in place of Kensington Palace throughout the series and featured in the first episode as the home of the young Queen Victoria.
 Castle Howrad is only a half an hour drive from the centre of York, making it the perfect location for a day trip in the countryside.
-The £22 Adult and £12 Child ticket prices may initially seem rather steep, however these include full access to both the house, gardens and grounds and you can easily spend a full 4 or 5 hours exploring.
+The ticket price includes full access to both the house, gardens and grounds and you can easily spend a full 4 or 5 hours exploring.

 East Midlands